 What is the difference between olive oil and extra virgin olive oil?

-We have been asked various questions about olive oil and extra virgin olive oil at the tasting events we have held for Morocco Gold extra virgin olive oil throughout the country.
+Here are questions that we have been asked at various tastings regarding our olive oil and extra virgin olive oil.
 We have put together the following Q&A’s…

 Extra-virgin olive oil is made from pure, cold-pressed olives, whereas regular olive oil is a blend, including both cold-pressed and processed oils.
 Any cold-pressed oil that doesn’t meet extra-virgin standards is then refined to get rid of undesirable impurities, giving the oil a more neutral flavour and lighter colour.

 Why it is called extra virgin olive oil?

 Extra Virgin Olive Oil is the highest grade of olive oil.
 It is the very best olive oil you can buy.
 Genuine extra virgin olive oils are challenging to produce, are hard to come by and are consequently slightly more expensive.
 To achieve this superior quality, olives are picked early in the harvesting season whilst the fruit is still young, they are then processed ideally within 24 hours of picking.
 The term ‘first cold pressed’ means they are young olives, pressed solely by mechanical means, without the use of any solvents / additives, at temperatures below 27˚C.

 Morocco Gold includes all of the above.
 Our olives are also handled with care and attention throughout the harvesting and processing to ensure that only the best quality olives goes into Morocco Gold.

 Virgin olive oil means the oil was made by simply pressing olives.
 It didn’t undergo any of the industrial processes used to make ‘refined’ oils such as canola, sunflower, soybean and the lower grades of olive oil labelled ‘Pure,’ ‘Light,’ and simply ‘Olive Oil.’